FarisPalayi/Order-summary-component/README.md

 </svg>
 ```

-1. Now, convert that svg to base64
+1. Now, convert that svg to base64.
 2. show that as the image until the actual image is loaded.
-3. Show the actual image when it's loaded using javascript
+3. Show the actual image when it's loaded using javascript.
   <summary>Blur up loading</summary>
 </details>